o0ragman0o/EmrifySC/SmartContracts/audit.md

 - [x] No state declarations so contract can be declared as `interface`.
 Fixed in 2137139
 - [x] Use of `constant` for functions is depreciated replace `constant` with `view`.
 Fixed in 2137139
 - [x] Note: `internal` functions cannot be declared in an interface as they cannot be interfaced by an external caller.
 Fixed in 2137139
-- [ ] This contract is redundant once the ERC20 interface contract is properly declared and inherited instead.
-Remove and use the standard ERC20 interface contract from ERC20.sol
+- [x] This contract is redundant once the ERC20 interface contract is properly declared and inherited instead.
+Remove and use the standard ERC20 interface contract from ERC20.sol.
+Fixed in `0d0e88c`

 #### contract HIT is TokenInterface, Ownable